 Now type any command on any pane.
 You will see that the same command is reflected on all panes.

-At this stage, you will get a basic idea of Tmux and how to use it to manage multiple Terminal sessions.
+In this guide, we have discussed Tmux commands usage with examples.
+At this stage, you will get a basic idea of Tmux command line utility and how to use Tmux to manage multiple Terminal sessions.
 For more details, refer man pages.

 $ man tmux